 Dedicated school buses and modified bus services on Routes 501, 513 and 523 are scheduled to service the high school using the bus zone in Rhodes Street with a key focus on the high school students given the larger enrolment boundary and hence a greater need to travel longer distances to school.
 Most primary school students are not expected to use public transport to travel to and from the school.
-In addition to these bus services, existing bus routes 515, 544 and 545 provide connectivity for high school students in the northeast of the catchment to connect with Eastwood Rail Station as shown in Figure 1.7.
+In addition to these bus services, existing bus routes 515, 544 and 545 provide connectivity for high school students in the northeast of the catchment to connect with Eastwood Rail Station as shown in Figure 2.4.

-A 60m bus zone along the southern side of Macpherson Street is provided for the high school as shown in Figure 1.8.
+A 60m bus zone along the southern side of Macpherson Street is provided for the high school as shown in Figure 2.5.
 This bus zone would be able to accommodate up to four buses at any one time.
 The Meadowbank Schools TAIA lodged in support of the schools' SSDA demonstrated the feasibility of bus access to this bus zone.
 The buses will stop at the school bus zone in Macpherson Street which is a one-minute walk from the school entrance.
 If there is a demand, Macpherson Street has additional space along the roadway.

-Figure 1.8: Bus Access to the Meadowbank Schools
+Figure 2.5: Bus Access to the Meadowbank Schools

-School special and modified regular bus routes that will service the school directly with the bus stop in Macpherson Street are shown in Figure 1.9.
+School special and modified regular bus routes that service the school directly with the bus stop in Macpherson Street (expected to be relocated to Rhodes Street - see Section 2.5) are shown in Figure 2.6.

-Figure 1.9: Direct Bus Routes and Services to the new Marsden High School at Meadowbank
+Figure 2.6: Direct Bus Routes and Services to the new Marsden High School at Meadowbank

-Routes 800w and 802w are the new school special routes that will service the school directly with the bus stop in Macpherson Street are shown in Figure 1.10 and Figure 1.11 respectively.
+Routes 800w and 802w are the new school special routes that will service the school directly with the bus stop in Macpherson Street are shown in Figure 2.7 and Figure 2.8 respectively.